 How much does it cost to implement AI in marketing?

-The cost of implementing AI in marketing varies widely depending on your specific needs and approach.
-Many AI-powered marketing tools are available as SaaS solutions with monthly subscription fees ranging from 0 to ,000+ per month.
-Enterprise-level custom AI solutions can cost significantly more.
-However, many organizations start with targeted implementations in high-impact areas and expand over time as they demonstrate ROI.
+The cost of AI in marketing varies.
+It depends on your needs and approach.
+AI tools have monthly fees from 0 to ,000+.
+Custom solutions cost more.
+Start with targeted implementations and expand as you see ROI.

 What skills do marketers need to work effectively with AI?